Global controllability tests for geometric hybrid control systems: Introduction

 A dynamical system is described by a set of differential equations.
 When the equations depend on controls we can actuate over the system to obtain a specific objective.
 However, many systems around us cannot be described by a simple dynamical system, for instance, car transmission, thermostats, bipedal walkers~\cite{AmesBipedal}, electric vehicles~\cite{ElectricVehicle}, multifingered robots~\cite{Multifinger}, etc. Those systems can only be described by using a family of dynamical systems allowing instantaneous changes (called jumps) in the dynamics among them under some particular conditions.
 These systems are known as (control) hybrid systems and they consist of an interaction among different continuous control systems through instantaneous jumps.

-Engineers have a great interest in hybrid systems because they appear in many applications such as robotics, aerial and underwater vehicles, etc. Recently, mathematicians~\cite{Brogliato,GoebelBook,Lerman, Liberzon,HybridOpt,VanDerSchaft} have focused on the description of hybrid systems in order to bring more understanding to all the possible case studies.
-The difficulty in handling these systems is given by the interaction among all the continuous dynamical systems plus all the possible instantaneous jumps that can be described by a directed graph.
+Recently, mathematicians~\cite{Brogliato,GoebelBook,Lerman, Liberzon,HybridOpt,VanDerSchaft} have focused on the description of hybrid systems in order to bring more understanding to all the possible case studies.
+The difficulty in handling these systems is given by the interaction among all the continuous dynamical systems plus all the possible instantaneous jumps.
+This can be described by a directed graph as the one in Figure~\ref{Fig:HS}, where each node represents a different dynamics (denoted by the small letter) and the edges determine the feasible transitions.